 Stephen A. Messinger.
 Stephen A. Messinger has been a Trustee of the Trust and Chair of the Audit Committee since 2021.
 Mr. Messinger has worked in the asset management industry for over 20 years and with ETF products specifically for more than 14 years.
-He has recently launched a start up business, Di Costa Partners, focused on advising managers and boards on the governance of registered funds.
-Prior to Di Costa, Mr. Messinger worked at the world's largest global ETF sponsor - iShares, which is owned by BlackRock.
+He has recently launched a start up business, Di Costa Partners (now part of Morrow Sodali Fund Services), focused on advising managers and boards on the governance of registered funds.
+Prior to Di Costa, Mr. Messinger worked at the world's largest global ETF sponsor -- iShares, which is owned by BlackRock.
 He has held different roles in the ETF business culminating as the Executive Vice President of the registered iShares ETF complex, serving as the senior liaison with the US iShares ETFs board of trustees.
 In that role, he worked closely with the different teams that support the board and coordinated BlackRock's varied interactions with the board.
-Prior to his most recent stint at BlackRock,

-Steve was a Managing Director at Beacon Consulting, where he focused on helping asset managers grow and develop ETF businesses.
+Prior to his most recent stint at BlackRock, Steve was a Managing Director at Beacon Consulting, where he focused on helping asset managers grow and develop ETF businesses.
 Mr. Messinger has a B.A. degree from Brown University, an M.I.A. from Columbia University, and an M.B.A. from The Wharton School at the University of Pennsylvania.

 H. Michael Williams.
 H. Michael Williams has been a Trustee of the Trust since 2021.
 Mr. Williams is a Director of the Spencer Foundation, which makes grants to support research for areas of education.
+Mr. Williams is also a Member of University of California, Berkeley's Board of Visitors.
 Mr. Williams previously was a Trustee, President and CEO of the Barclays Global Investors family of mutual funds.
 He was a Trustee of the U.C.
 Berkeley Foundation from 2007-2018 and was its Vice Chairman (2014-2015).
 He serves on numerous non-profit boards and is Co-Chair of the Executive Board of the College of Letters and Science at U.C.
 Berkeley.
 Mr. Williams was most recently the Director of Intercollegiate Athletics at the University of California, Berkeley.
 Previously, Mr. Williams was Vice Chairman of Capital Markets at Barclays Global Investors and a Vice President of Bank of America.
 Mr. Williams has an A.B. degree in Economics from the University of California, Berkeley and an M.B.A. degree in Finance from the UCLA Anderson School of Management.